standardsemiconductor/VELDT-getting-started/README.md

 ![](demo/echo/echo.gif)

 ## [Section 4: Happylife](https://github.com/standardsemiconductor/VELDT-getting-started#table-of-contents)
+> They walked down the hall of their soundproofed Happylife Home... this house which clothed and fed and rocked them to sleep and played and sang and was good to them.
+Their approach sensitized a switch somewhere and the nursery light flicked on when they came within ten feet of it.
+Similarly, behind them, in the halls, lights went on and off as they left them behind, with a soft automaticity.

+> *The Veldt* by Ray Bradbury

 In this section we [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) up the Veldt library by factoring out a common operation: using PWMs to drive RGB (red, green, blue) signals.
 Then we implement the [UART LED](https://github.com/standardsemiconductor/VELDT-getting-started/tree/master/demo/uart-led) demo: a system which controls the LED via a UART.

 ### [DRY PWM](https://github.com/standardsemiconductor/VELDT-getting-started#table-of-contents)

 In the [blinker demo](https://github.com/standardsemiconductor/VELDT-getting-started/blob/master/demo/blinker/Blinker.hs) we used three PWMs to drive the RGB LED.
 This is a common pattern, and one we will use in the upcoming UART LED demo.
 To avoid repeating code, we factor this pattern into a separate module `Veldt.PWM.Rgb`.
 Let's create the directory `PWM` with the file `Rgb.hs` then open it with a text editor.
 ```console
 foo@bar:~/VELDT-getting-started$ mkdir veldt/Veldt/PWM && touch veldt/Veldt/PWM/Rgb.hs